DensityCo/charts/README.md

 ```

 ### Chart structure
-Each chart contains a `index.js`, which must default-ly export a function.
+Each chart contains a `index.js`, which must export a function by default.
 That function must accept
 a single element: a DOM element.
-This function contructs your chart and returns another fucntion
+This function constructs your chart and returns another function
 that can be used to inject props to your chart.
 Here's an example:

 ```javascript